About the course

 The school houses the Tylor Library, the main subject library for anthropology, and the Pitt Rivers Museum and centre has its own library, the Balfour Library.
 Most books in the Tylor Library will be available to you on loan, though journals and certain other materials are reference-only.
 You may also use other departmental libraries, your college library and the University’s Bodleian Library and its dependent libraries.
 The University has a wealth of electronic resources, some specific to particular libraries.

 A programme of research seminars is available, some specifically for research students and others featuring talks by invited speakers, often from outside the university.
-The principal event in this programme is the departmental seminar, run weekly during term time.
+The principal events in this programme are the departmental seminars and the Primate Conversations series, run weekly during term time, and events and training relating to open research and reproducibility offered by Reproducible Research Oxford throughout the year.

 A student-run society, the Oxford University Anthropology Society, runs coffee mornings, talks and other social and academic events throughout the year.
-Seminars, especially those involving outside speakers, often proceed to local pubs or restaurants after the talk.
+Seminars, especially those involving outside speakers, often move on to local pubs or restaurants after the talk.

 How to apply